mkoehnke/WKZombie/README.md

 ### Batch

-The returned Headless Action will make a bulk execution of the specified action with the provided input elements.
+The returned Headless Action will make a bulk execution of the specified action function *f* with the provided input elements.
 Once all actions have finished executing, the collected results will be returned.
 ```ruby
 func batch<T, U>(f: T -> Action<U>)(elements: [T]) -> Action<[U]>
 ```